E12 Ethical Problems, 3 CE hours, $21

 Objectives: At the end of this course, you will 1.
-Know the definitions and major concepts in ethics, 2.
+Know the definitions and major concepts of ethics, 2.
 Understand the ethical approach to decision making, and 3.
 Make a choice of ethical standards that make sense to you.

 WHO BENEFITS from this course?
 People who want to understand ethics and to help others to do so.
 Nurses (RNs, LVNs), counselors (MFCCs), and social workers (LCSWs) seeking California state-approved continuing education (CEP 11430 and PCE 39).
 Employees looking for training.
 Educators, managers & others wanting to learn.
 College students who are taking this as one of the modules of their ethics course.
 THE CEU CERTIFICATE or the College Credit IS WORTH THE FEE.
 See the Ethics Glossary

-TEST: Study this web-site for 3 hours for an approved (RN-CEP 16144) 3-hours Continuing Education Certificate (0.3 CEUs).
+TEST: Study this website for 3 hours for an approved (RN-CEP 16144) 3-hours Continuing Education Certificate (0.3 CEUs).
 Click here for the self-correcting test

 Ethical Problems Introduction